JuhyunLee0/ask-with-voice/readme.md

-# Azure-OpenAI-Whisper-TTS-Sample
+# Ask-with-voice

-This is an simple app to help demo a TTS service from Azure OpenAI using streamlit
+This is an simple app to help demo a whisper, GPT, TTS service from Azure OpenAI using streamlit

 ## Requiremnets

 - python 3.11 or above.

 ## Before Starting